App Development and Condiments

 "App Development and Condiments" is the eighth episode of the fifth season of Community, and the 92nd episode overall in the series.
 It originally aired on March 6, 2014, on NBC.
 The episode was written by Jordan Blum and Parker Deay, and directed by Rob Schrab.
 The episode marked the series writing debut of Blum and Deay, and the second episode in the series which Schrab directed.

 The episode was met with generally positive reviews, with many commenting on the original homages to Zardoz and Logan's Run; however, despite positive reviews from critics, the episode matched the previous week's ratings with a 1.0 in the 18–49 rating/share, though it improved to 2.79 million viewers – up from 2.56 million viewers the previous week.
+The episode got more attention two years after its premiere when Black Mirror aired an episode with very similar themes of social media ratings and dystopian results called "Nosedive."

 Plot

 Shirley (Yvette Nicole Brown) discovers that Jeff (Joel McHale) has organized a dinner with the study group without inviting her, since she has regular family obligations on the evening when everyone else was free, which causes a small argument between the two as Jeff accuses Shirley of manipulating the group to gain their sympathy.
-Dean Pelton (Jim Rash) interrupts the conversation and introduces two app designers to the study group.
-Dean Pelton reveals that he is allowing the app designers to beta test their new social networking application, MeowMeowBeenz, using the Greendale staff and students.
+Dean Pelton (Jim Rash) interrupts the conversation and introduces two app designers to the study group, revealing that he is allowing the app designers to beta test their new social networking application, MeowMeowBeenz, using the Greendale staff and students.
 MeowMeowBeenz allows the user to rate a person between 1 and 5 MeowMeowBeenz.

 The app soon becomes extremely popular at Greendale, but Jeff and Britta (Gillian Jacobs) continue to reject it.
 Britta attempts to convince people of the app's stupidity, but is unable to get people to listen to her unless she has mustard on her face, which Annie (Alison Brie) says distracts from Britta's intensity.
-Jeff eventually caves in and joins the app, after discovering that Shirley has 5 MeowMeowBeenz, which makes her extremely popular amongst everyone on campus and also gives her the ability to influence what people rate others.
+Jeff eventually caves in and joins the app after discovering that Shirley has 5 MeowMeowBeenz, which makes her extremely popular amongst everyone on campus and also gives her the ability to influence what people rate others.
 The campus soon deteriorates into a dystopia, with the Fives and Fours controlling the school, the Threes and Twos serving them, and the Ones being exiled to the outdoor areas of campus.
-The group of Fives, made up of Shirley, Abed (Danny Pudi), Chang (Ken Jeong), Hickey (Jonathan Banks) and a party animal named Koogler (Mitch Hurwitz), become concerned about the lower levels turning against them and decide to host a talent show in order to give them hope of rising in the ranks.
+The group of Fives, made up of Shirley, Abed (Danny Pudi), Chang (Ken Jeong), Hickey (Jonathan Banks), and a party animal named Koogler (Mitch Hurwitz), become concerned about the lower levels turning against them and decide to host a talent show in order to give them hope of rising in the ranks.
 Meanwhile, Jeff, who is now a Four, conspires with Britta to enter the talent show and take down the Fives by exposing their oppressive regime.